Speckope/Photo-Gallery-React-Firebase/README.md

-Simple photo gallery using react and firebase, initiated using create-react-app
+Simple photo gallery utilizing react and firebase, initiated using create-react-app